-In 1957, 22 women with social conscious saw the need for a women’s service organization.
+In 1957, 22 women with social consciousness saw the need for a women’s service organization.
 The result of their vision was the Junior Service League of Wichita Falls.
 These women quickly went to work, participating in the formation of the Arts Council and the Junior Red Cross, and soon after began plans for the Wichita Falls Museum of Art.

 Today, thousands of volunteer hours and millions of dollars later, the Junior League of Wichita Falls, Inc. continues to fulfill the vision of the Junior Service League.
 We remain a diverse and dynamic group of talented women who share a common vision to improve the quality of life in Wichita Falls.
-With over 360 active, provisional, and sustaining members, the organization contributes over 17,000 volunteer hours and over $300,000 annually in training and project funding the Wichita Falls community.
+With over 360 active, provisional, and sustaining members, the organization contributes over 17,000 volunteer hours and over $300,000 annually in training and project funding to the Wichita Falls community.

 Is your non-profit, tax-exempt organization in need of funding for a special need or project?

 The Junior League accepts applications for grant awards up to a maximum of